Your writing ritual

 Free, with no expiry.

-No trial.
-No countdown.
+No credit card.
+No expiry.
 The following are free for every account, forever:

 Free, forever